frePPLe/frepple/doc/user-guide/cookbook/resource/resource-type.rst

 The first resource represents a machine of which we have two installed.
 The constrained plan will never allocate more than 2 jobs simultaneously on the resource.
-The total available capacity in a weekly time bucket is 2*7 machine-days (or machine-hours if the parameter “loading_time_units” is set to “hours”)
+The total available capacity in a weekly time bucket is 2*7 machine-days (or machine-hours if the parameter 'loading_time_units' is set to 'hours')

 The second resource is similar to the first, except that now the resource size is varying over time.
 Until April 1st we have 1 resource available, and